 Looking past the functional aspects of the software, Darnall is also pleased with the people behind the software, the Legal Files team who back up the product.
 “My personal experience has been extraordinary,” Darnall said.
 “The individuals I have had interaction with for technical support have been tremendous. “

 “Go for it!”
 Darnall said, addressing public sector legal departments which may be considering Legal Files.
-“The software has so many functions that are beneficial to our Office, and three years later we are still discovering more ways to apply those functions.”
+“The software has so many functions that are beneficial to our Office, and years later we are still discovering more ways to apply those functions.”